fabro/Poeciliidae_LDG/README.md

 # Poeciliidae Latitudinal Diversity Gradient
-R code for the analyses from "Evolutionary and environmental drivers of viviparous freshwater fishes richness across the Americas" by Garcia-Andrade et al. Submitted to Global Ecology and Biogeography
+R code for the analyses from "Evolutionary and environmental drivers of viviparous freshwater fishes richness across the Americas" by García-Andrade et al. Submitted to Global Ecology and Biogeography

 R code to replicate all data treatment and analyses from the paper